Ways to Educate Kids About Addiction with Awareness and Information

 - School Education Programs – Being that a child is generally in school much of their childhood and adolescence, it is an opportune time to provide extensive education in the dangers of drug and alcohol abuse.

-- Local Police – Local police are often times more than willing to help assist in educating the children of a town or city on the dangers of drug and alcohol abuse.
+- Local Police – Local police are often more than willing to help assist in educating the children of a town or city on the dangers of drug and alcohol abuse.
 They can be contacted by the school system to see if an officer or two can come to the school and speak to the kids about it.

 - A.R.E. – D.A.R.E. is an acronym that stands for Drug Abuse Resistance Education.
-It is a government program that was put together in conjunction with police organizations in which a structured curriculum that is 10 weeks long is delivered in the school system.
+It is a government program that was put together in conjunction with police organizations in which a structured curriculum that is ten weeks long is delivered in the school system.
 It has shown quite a lot of success in helping deter more children from using drugs or alcohol.

 What to Do When a Child or Adolescent Has an Addiction